CodiBurley/senior-design-group/UserManual.md

 # Pairing the OS with a Bluetooth device

+Steps to pair

+1. Hold button 1 on Nordic device until all 4 leds flash
+2. While flashing press pair button on bluetooth device
+3. Wait for leds to stop flashing
+4. Devices should be paired

 # How to load a binary program on the operating system
+To load binary

+1. run `$make flash binary`.
+Substitute 'binary' with either path to single binary or directory of binaries.

 # Interpreting Outputs